shubhamjain/earphone-event/README.md

 Earphone Events
 ==============

 This is a small module which can be used to detect earphone button presses.
 I was aroused by curiousity on how [these buttons](http://i01.i.aliimg.com/img/pb/410/506/487/487506410_866.jpg) worked.
 I hacked around and found, they emit a certain noise like [this](http://i.imgur.com/CqIwRiv.png).
 So there went my afternoon to detect the clipping part and make the button presses meaningful.
-It is expalined more succintly in my [blog post](https://shubhamjain.co/2014/03/30/making-earphone-presses-useful-with-pyaudio-and-vlc-http-api/)
+It is explained more succintly in my [blog post](https://shubhamjain.co/2014/03/30/making-earphone-presses-useful-with-pyaudio-and-vlc-http-api/)

 How can this be used?
 ====================